Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Classification of finite abelian groups of isotopic to identity toral homeomorphisms.

 From now, we consider finitely generated periodic groups of toral homeomorphisms.

-\section{Classification of finite order isotopic to identity toral homeomorphisms.}
+\section{Classification of finite abelian groups of isotopic to identity toral homeomorphisms.}

-In this section, we recall the classification of finite order isotopic to identity homeomorphisms of the torus up to conjugacy.
+In this section, we begin giving a classification of finite order isotopic to identity homeomorphisms of the torus up to conjugacy.

-\begin{prop} A finite order, isotopic to identity, toral homeomorphism is conjugated to a rational translation.
-In other words, it is a rational pseudo-translation. \end{prop}
+\begin{proposition} A finite order, isotopic to identity, toral homeomorphism is {conjugate} to a rational translation.
+In other words, it is a rational pseudo-translation. \end{proposition}

+This result is well known: {Theorem 2.8 of \cite{E} asserts that ''if $f$ is a finite order homeomorphism of a compact orientable surface $M$, then there is a riemannian metric of constant curvature on $M$ such that $f$ is a diffeomorphism preserving the riemannian metric.'' }

-This result is certainly well known: A finite order toral homeomorphism is an isometry for some flat metric on $\mathbb T^2$ (see \cite{E}).
-By Killing-Hopf theorem, a flat torus is isometric to an euclidian torus.
-Moreover, an euclidian isometry of $\mathbb R^2$ is $x\mapsto Ax + v$, with $v\in \mathbb R^2$, $A\in \mathcal O (2, \mathbb R)$ the linear group consisting in rotations and reflections in lines.
+{By Killing-Hopf theorem, a torus of constant curvature is isometric to an {euclidean} torus.} Moreover, an {euclidean} isometry of $\RR^2$ is $x\mapsto Ax + v$, with $v\in \RR^2$, $A\in \mathcal O (2, \RR)$ the linear group consisting of rotations and reflections in lines.